ayoayco/generate-timezone-json/README.md

 1. Run: `npx generate-timezone-json <filename>` to generate timezones.json from a TAB file,
     - for example, using a file named "zone.tab": `generate-timezone-json zone.tab`

+If installed globally, the `npx` is optional.

 *Important Note:* the structure of the generated JSON file will be different depending on the source (i.e, zone.tab or the IANA timezones database)

 ### Planned features (not yet implemented)

 1. Specify an output directory with option `--outDir`: `generate-timezone <filename> --outDir <directory>`
 2. Uniform JSON structure for all sources
+3. type definitions